petrasvestartas/german_language/adjectives.md

 -  der Schmutz - schmutzig - dir - dirty
 -  der Fleiss - fleissig - hard-working
 -  die Angst - ängstlich - anxiety - anxious

+## Change of Adjcetives

+Adjectives describe characteristics of persons or things.
+If the adjective is behind the noun, it does not change:

+- Die Tafel Schokolade is **lecker**.
+- Das Buch ist **interessant**.

+An adjective can also stand before noun.
+Then it adapts to the noun and gets and ending:

+-  Das ist eine **leckere** Tafel Schokolade.
+-  Das ist ein **interessantes** Buch.